briis/smartweatherudp/README.md

 ![WeatherFlow Logo](https://github.com/briis/hass-SmartWeather/blob/master/images/weatherflow.png)<br>
 This a *custom component* for [Home Assistant](https://www.home-assistant.io/).
 It reads real-time data using the UDP protocol from a Smart Weather weather station produced by *WeatherFlow*.

+**V0.1.7 - Now has support for the Tempest Weather System!**<br>
+The Tempest Weather System combines the functionality of the AIR and SKY units into a single device.

 It will create several `sensor` entities for each weather reading like Temperature, Precipitation, Rain etc.

 The `smartweather` component uses the [WeatherFlow](https://weatherflow.github.io/SmartWeather/api/udp/v105/) UDP API to retrieve current data for a local WeatherStation.